OurMachinery/themachinery-books/the_machinery_book/src/troubleshooting.md

 ## clang-format pollutes my git commits

 Make sure that you are using the `clang-format` version the engine downloads for you and add to the `TM_LIB_DIR`.
 The engine uses the version 6.0.
 In case you are using visual studio or visual studio code make sure it points to the right executable!

-## Graphics

-In case of a crash you will get an error message, this will give some information about the details of the crash.
-The first step in a Vulkan related crash is to update your graphics drivers.
-If this didn’t help then please report the issue to us with the following information.

-- The error message you got when the crash happened, this should include file information and a Vulkan error code, it’s vital to share these.
-- The log file, see the previous section on how to obtain this.
-- A crash dump file, see the previous section on how to obtain this.

-You can submit bugs on our public [GitHub issues page](https://github.com/OurMachinery/themachinery-public/issues).
-Please do not forget to mention your current Engine version.